Timbertop: Notable people

 In 1966, Prince Charles (now King Charles III) attended Timbertop for six months.
 This was widely publicised at the time.
 In 1973, Prince Charles said that his time at Timbertop was the most enjoyable part of his whole education.

 In 1983, the former UK prime minister Boris Johnson took a gap year as a teaching assistant at Timbertop.

 In 1998, the musician Missy Higgins attended Timbertop in M Unit, where she wrote the song "All for Believing".
 In 2001, the song won the Triple J Unearthed competition.
 She wrote the lyrics of the song inside the roof of her unit.

 In the late 1980s, writer John Marsden worked at Timbertop as head of English.
 While there, he made the decision to write for teenagers, following his dissatisfaction with his students' apathy towards reading, or the observation that teenagers simply weren't reading any more.
-Marsden then wrote So Much to Tell You in only three week and was published in 1987.
+Marsden then wrote So Much to Tell You in only three weeks and was published in 1987.
 The book was a best seller and won numerous awards including "Book of the Year" from the Children's Book Council of Australia (CBCA).